Hey Jude

 "Hey Jude" is a song by the English rock band the Beatles that was released as a non-album single in August 1968.
 It was written by Paul McCartney and credited to the Lennon–McCartney partnership.
 The single was the Beatles' first release on their Apple record label and one of the "First Four" singles by Apple's roster of artists, marking the label's public launch.
 "Hey Jude" was a number-one hit in many countries around the world and became the year's top-selling single in the UK, the US, Australia and Canada.
 Its nine-week run at number one on the Billboard Hot 100 tied the all-time record in 1968 for the longest run at the top of the US charts, a record it held for nine years.
 It has sold approximately eight million copies and is frequently included on music critics' lists of the greatest songs of all time.

-The writing and recording of "Hey Jude" coincided with a period of upheaval in the Beatles.
-The ballad evolved from "Hey Jules", a song McCartney wrote to comfort John Lennon's young son Julian, after Lennon had left his wife for the Japanese artist Yoko Ono.
+The writing and recording of "Hey Jude" coincided with a period of upheaval in The Beatles.
+The ballad evolved from "Hey Jules", a song McCartney wrote to comfort John Lennon's young son Julian Lennon, after Lennon had left his wife Cynthia Lennon for the Japanese artist Yoko Ono.
 The lyrics espouse a positive outlook on a sad situation, while also encouraging "Jude" to pursue his opportunities to find love.
 After the fourth verse, the song shifts to a coda featuring a "Na-na-na na" refrain that lasts for over four minutes.

 "Hey Jude" was the first Beatles song to be recorded on eight-track recording equipment.
-The sessions took place at Trident Studios in central London, midway through the recording of the group's self-titled double album (also known as the "White Album"), and led to an argument between McCartney and George Harrison over the song's guitar part.
+The sessions took place at Trident Studios in central London, midway through the recording of the group's self-titled double album (also known as the White Album), and led to an argument between McCartney and George Harrison over the song's guitar part.
 Ringo Starr later left the band only to return shortly before they filmed the promotional clip for the single.
-The clip was directed by Michael Lindsay-Hogg and first aired on David Frost's UK television show.
+The clip was directed by Michael Lindsay-Hogg and first aired on David Frost's UK television show Frost on Sunday.
 Contrasting with the problems afflicting the band, this performance captured the song's theme of optimism and togetherness by featuring the studio audience joining the Beatles as they sang the coda.

-At over seven minutes in length, "Hey Jude" was the longest single to top the British charts up to that time.
+At over seven minutes in length, "Hey Jude" was the longest single to top the British charts up to the time.
 Its arrangement and extended coda encouraged many imitative works through to the early 1970s.
 In 2013, Billboard magazine named it the 10th "biggest" song of all time in terms of chart success.
 McCartney has continued to perform "Hey Jude" in concert since Lennon's murder in 1980, leading audiences in singing the coda.
-Julian Lennon and McCartney have each bid successfully at auction for items of memorabilia related to the song's creation.
+Julian Lennon and McCartney have each purchased memorabilia related to the song's creation.